“Forget everything. Know nothing. Step... “

 In the wake of his breakup from Rick, Amir found himself being consoled on a daily basis by his closest university girlfriend, Danni Gerroux.
 Danni was extremely bright intellectually, but she was also of Amazonian proportions physically, with voluminous dark auburn hair, a strong muscular body, and sultry dark brown eyes.

-Danni was also deeply and intimately in touch with both her feminine and masculine sides, describing herself as avidly bisexual, and having been studying Tantric Yoga for some years.
+Danni was someone who was deeply and intimately in touch with both her feminine and masculine sides, describing herself as avidly bisexual, and having been studying Tantric Yoga for some years.
 Amir found Danni’s natural strength combined with her vulnerable tenderness to be captivating.
 At about the same time as Amir’s breakup, Danni had become heavily involved with a Goddess worship group, and she excitedly shared this new aspect of her life with her new best friend.

 Finding himself spending more and more time with Danni, Amir slowly had to admit that he loved Danni more than would be expected for a platonic friendship, and in fact he found himself day-dreaming about her when they weren’t together.
 Amir also found that something inside him was aroused by Danni’s physical presence, and he started to wonder if in fact this woman could be his next lover; for the first time Amir found himself doubting his sexuality after all.